fastai/docker-containers/README.md

 This repository builds various docker images relevant to projects in [fastai](https://github.com/fastai/) on a recurring schedule [defined in this repo's workflow files](.github/workflows/).
 You must install [Docker](https://docs.docker.com/get-docker/) before using this project.

-These Docker containers are useful for production, testing and online services or to facilitate scenarios that require reproduceability and portability.
+These Docker containers are useful for production, testing and online services or to facilitate scenarios that require reproducibility and portability.
 Some familiarity with Docker is assumed before using these containers.
 For a gentle introduction to Docker, see [this blog post](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5).

 **For students taking the fast.ai courses, or for prototyping and development, fast.ai recommends using [Anaconda](https://www.anaconda.com/) in your home directory, instead of these containers.** Please consult the appropriate repository for installation instructions.